 A sore throat can be a big pain, not only in your mouth but also in treating it.
 We all know that trips to the doctor and routine tests are not fun for you or your little ones and can cause missed work or school.
 So how do you know when your child's sore throat could be something more serious?
 Great question.
-Although the only way to determine the cause of your throat pain is to take an at-home rapid strep test (or at the doctor), you may want to look at some of the other symptoms to see what could be going on.
+Although the only way to determine the cause of your throat pain is to take a rapid strep test (at home or at the doctor), you may want to look at some of the other symptoms to see what could happen.
 Sore throats are the number one ailment in most viruses, but bacteria could also cause it.
 Let's investigate!

 What Is the Common Sore Throat?

 The most common cause of a sore throat is a viral infection.
 A sore throat is often the first sign of a cold or flu (both viruses.)
 A sore throat can start as a tickle in your throat and typically gets better or goes away after the first day or two.
 Other symptoms like a runny/stuffy nose, cough, and congestion may then make an appearance.
 A viral infection will usually resolve on its own, and antibiotics will not help.
 A sore throat that comes from these types of viruses can be quite painful, but they usually are not as bothersome as strep throat, which also makes it difficult to swallow.

 Sore throats are often caused by viruses such as the common cold, flu, covid, mono, chickenpox, measles, and croup, making them difficult to cure other than by soothing it.
 Sore throats may also just be from irritants like: